About Robert Scotellaro

 In 1970 he relocated to San Francisco and started a family.
 There, he published his work in a variety of literary journals, as well as five issues of Rolling Stone.
 He became actively involved in the S.F.
 Underground Comix scene (a convergence of counterculture artists from around the country) which included such luminaries as Robert Crumb and Art Spiegelman.
 He published over half a dozen books and pamphlets illustrated by underground artists/friends during that time.
 Later, he became the editor and publisher of a small poetry chapbook series, and would go on to co-edit One Sentence Poems (online) with Dale Wisely.

 Robert’s poetry and flash fiction have been published in over 300 books, journals, and anthologies, including W.W.
-Norton’s Flash Fiction International, The Best Small Fictions (2016, 2017, and 2021), Best Microfiction 2020, NANO Fiction, The Laurel Review, Gargoyle, New Flash Fiction Review, The Journal of Compressed Creative Arts, and others.
+Norton’s Flash Fiction International, The Best Small Fictions (2016, 2017, and 2021), Best Microfiction 2020, New World Writing, The Laurel Review, Gargoyle, New Flash Fiction Review, The Journal of Compressed Creative Arts, and others.

 He is the author of seven literary chapbooks, several books for children, and five flash fiction collections most recently What Are the Chances?
 (Press 53, 2020) Finalist for the Big Other Book Award in Fiction.
 He was the recipient of Zone 3’s Rainmaker Award in Poetry and winner of the Blue Light Book Award for his fiction.
 He has, along with James Thomas, co-edited New Micro: Exceptionally Short Fiction (W.W.
 Norton, 2018).
 Robert is one of the founding donors to The Ransom Flash Fiction Collection at the University of Texas, Austin.
 He currently lives in San Francisco with his wife, artist and art historian, Diana Scott.